-Consumption of food and drink is not to take place in the school building outside of break and lunch.
+Consumption of food and drink, with the exception of drinking water, is not to take place in the school building outside of break and lunch without the expressed consent of a faculty or staff member.
 At lunch and at break, snacks will be eaten only in designated areas.
-Off-campus lunch and take-out food are privileges that can be revoked for any number of reasons, including litter or disruptions.
+Off-campus lunch is a privilege that can be revoked for any number of reasons, including litter or disruptions.
+Food deliveries are not allowed.